 Derby Telegraph Editor Steve Hall said:

-The idea stemmed from the success of local sportsmen and women in last year’s Olympic Games.
+The idea stemmed from the success of local sportsmen and women in the 2016 Olympic Games.

 We thought that more needed to be done to recognise the achievements of people who were from Derby or had strong associations with our city.
 We floated the idea with leaders of local businesses and major city organisations and they were of a similar view.
 The council, and particularly deputy leader Cllr Martin Rawson, were also keen to see what could be achieved.

 We looked at a Hollywood-style Walk of Fame and spoke to the Business improvement District in Birmingham, which has created something similar, but we think the Made In Derby concept is something a bit different and, because it will be sourced and manufactured locally, furthers the idea of celebrating all that is great about our city.